irian-codes/chat-with-manuals/README.md

 # Chat with Manuals

 This is an app I created to "chat" with PDF documents, specifically manuals.
 Usually, manuals are useful beyond the first read.
-For example, if you purchased a product and on a given day you want to check how a specific function works, you will reach the manual and read that section again.
-But that's a problem if the manual is poorly written or is very long.
+For instance, if you purchased a product and on a given day you want to review how a specific feature works, you will reach the manual and read that section again.
+But that's a problem if the manual is poorly written or is very long, because it can be a very time consuming thing to do.
 Thus, I built this app!

 I find it very useful to upload a PDF and use AI to search the relevant parts of the document for me, instead of me scrolling through endless pages until I find my answer.
 For example, you can upload an air conditioner manual and ask it "how do I properly clean the filters?".
 And the AI will just tell you!
 Magic! 🪄